falue/htmlDesktop/programs/browser/sites/maps/README.md

   }
 ```

-scaling:
+## Scaling map images
-width height needs the same proportions as the imgs, but no necessarily be the dimensions of the img.
+Width & height needs the same proportions as the imgs, but no necessarily be the dimensions of the img.
-so you can scale with it$
+So an image can be 1000 x 1000px wide but be defined as 666 x 666px to scale it down.

-use the bolt-button and the debug button to debug the position of the lods by using the dev tools of your browser to adjust for left/right and fill those as offsetsX/Y.
+Use the bolt-button and the debug button to see the images all at once.
+Find the correct X/Y position and offset of these lods by using the dev tools of your browser.
+Adjust for left/right and fill those as offsets X/Y.

+## Find POIs
+if in debug mode, right click on the world to see X/Y/Z of that point.
+This also copies a valid json object to your clipboard for isnerting into `points.json`.

 ### 🔹 Fields
 | Key | Description |